7th Infantry Brigade (Lebanon): Structure and organization

-The new unit grew from an understrength battalion comprising three rifle companies to a fully equipped mechanized infantry brigade, capable of aligning a Headquarters' (HQ) battalion, an armoured battalion (74th) equipped with Panhard AML-90 armoured cars, AMX-13 light tanks (replaced in the late 1980s by T-55A tanks donated by Iraq), M48A5 main battle tanks, three mechanized infantry battalions (71st, 72nd and 73rd) issued with M113 and AMX-VCI armored personnel carriers, plus an artillery battalion (75th) fielding US M198 155 mm howitzers.
-The Brigade also fielded a logistics battalion, equipped with US M151A2 jeeps, Land-Rover long wheelbase series III, Chevrolet C20 and Dodge Ram (1st generation) pickups and US M35A2 2½-ton military trucks.
-Initially headquartered at the Nohra Shalouhi Barracks near Batroun, in 1983 the brigade was commanded by the Druze General Nadim al-Hakim, who was concurrently the Lebanese Armed Forces (LAF) Chief-of-Staff, later replaced by Colonel Issam Abu Jamra (former commander of the 2nd Infantry Brigade), who was in turn succeeded by Col. Faris Lahud, formerly the head of the Brigade's logistics battalion.
+The new unit grew from an understrength battalion comprising three rifle companies to a fully equipped mechanized infantry brigade, capable of aligning a Headquarters' (HQ) battalion, an armoured battalion (74th) equipped with Panhard AML-90 armoured cars, AMX-13 light tanks (replaced in the late 1980s by T-55A tanks donated by Iraq), M48A5 main battle tanks, three mechanized infantry battalions (71st, 72nd and 73rd) issued with M113 armored personnel carriers, plus an artillery battalion (75th) fielding US M198 155 mm howitzers, and various mortars.
+The brigade also fielded a logistics battalion, equipped with US M151A2 jeeps, Land-Rover long wheelbase series III (replaced by Land Rover Defender 90s and Humvees received in the 2000s), Chevrolet C20 and Dodge Ram (1st generation) pickups and US M35A2 2½-ton military trucks.
+Initially headquartered at the Nohra Shalouhi Barracks near Batroun, in 1983 the brigade was commanded by the Druze General Nadim al-Hakim, who was concurrently the Lebanese Armed Forces (LAF) Chief-of-Staff, later replaced by Colonel Issam Abu Jamra (former commander of the 2nd Infantry Brigade), who was in turn succeeded by Col. Faris Lahud, formerly the head of the brigade's logistics battalion.
 In 1989, the latter was replaced by Col. Sami Rihana, previously the commander of the 9th Brigade.